MrBigoudi/CompareVgImages/samples/jfp12_en/descr.md

   val calcul_score int -> (int*int*int) list -> (int array array)*int
 ```

-Which, knowing the integer S and a list of triplets (like the one from the last question) return a tuple of the final board and the final score.
+Which, knowing the integer S and a list of triple of numbers (like the one from the last question) return a tuple of the final board and the final score.

-The first integer P of a triplet represents the piece number : it must be equal to the nth term of the T sequence initialized by S. Otherwise, the game ends.
+The first integer P of a triple of numbers represents the piece number : it must be equal to the nth term of the T sequence initialized by S. Otherwise, the game ends.

 The second integer C represents the column where the player decided to drop the piece.